-The Migration Act 1958 contains powers that enable the Minister for Immigration and Border Protection or the Department of Immigration and Border Protection to refuse or cancel a visa on the basis that a person does not pass the character test.
+The Minister for Immigration and Border Protection and the department have the power to refuse or cancel a visa on the basis that a person does not pass the character test.
 This power is discretionary, so if you do not pass the character test, it does not necessarily mean that your visa will be cancelled or refused.

 A person will not pass the character test where: